 The following article is originally from our ‘Cricket question of the month’ section; where readers were able to write in with their cricket related questions each month.
-We are not offering this service any longer, but please contact us if you have any questions, or check out our fantastic new FAQs section.

 Paul Yesberg from Christchurch asks: